yangli3/hiring-engineers/answers.md

    ```

 ## Visualizing Data
-Datadog offers many ways to visualize your data, on the dashboard level, you can Timeboards or Screenboards.
+Datadog offers many ways to visualize your data, on the dashboard level, you can use Timeboards or Screenboards.
 Timeboards are commonly used for troubleshooting, correlation, and general data exploration, while Screenboards are commonly used as status boards or storytelling views that update in real-time or represent fixed points in the past.

 Datadog has an extensive API set that can be used to access the Datadog platform programmatically.
 Let's call an API to create a cool Timeboard so you can show off the custom metric you just created. :sunglasses: